laurarnichols/CrossSectionCalculations/SiVH3/VASP/recreatePaperNumbers/README.md

 ## Tasks

 I will need to do calculations on the perfect-crystal supercell and the final state of the defect with an electron captured.
-For each system, I will do a relaxation, an SCF calculation to converge the charge density based on the final ion positions (with more bands and tighter convergence), and an NSCF calculation to increase the k-point grid.
+For each system, I will do a relaxation, an SCF calculation to converge the charge density based on the final ion positions (with more bands and tighter convergence), and an NSCF calculation to increase the k-point grid (with `ISYM = 0`).
 I will then need to export each and run the TME program to get the matrix elements.

 - [ ] Neutral pristine
   - [x] Relax (including cell)